The 27 Club: Tragic Stories of Addiction

 Just like everyone else in the 27 Club, Amy Winehouse is irreplaceable.
 There will never be another.
 (Razvan Iosif/Shutterstock)

 In 2007, Winehouse overdosed on drugs and alcohol.
-Cocaine, heroin, ecstasy and ketamine were all found in her system.
-Aside from substance abuse, she struggled against depression, self-harm and eating disorders.
+Cocaine, heroin, ecstasy, and ketamine were all found in her system.
+Aside from substance abuse, she struggled with co-occurring disorders: depression, self-harm, and eating disorders.
 These struggles appeared to continue over the next couple of years, although Winehouse claimed to remain sober.
 No one knows whether or not she told the truth about this.
 Those who knew her, however, believed that she was getting better.

 Mitchell Winehouse and his fear that he led to his daughter’s entry into the 27 Club should resonate with anyone who has lost a loved one due to drugs and alcohol.
 Perhaps he could have staged an intervention and fought the problem before it escalated.
 But the friends and family of addicts and alcoholics rarely identify the disease until it spins out of control.
 And at that point, no one else can save them.
 The addict must make that choice for themselves.